Tight Bound for Estimating Expectation Values from a System of Linear Equations: Results

 additional 2-qubit gates used throughout calls to $U_{M^{(a_A+2)}}$.
 Combining these three contributions (\ref{eq:2qg EVHM}--\ref{eq: 2qg U}) yields the total number of additional 2-qubit gates given by Eq.~(\ref{eq:final 2 qubit complexity}).} \end{proof} \end{proof}

-{We end this section by noting that the complexity of Algorithm~\ref{alg:AB-SLEP} has no dependence on $\alpha_A$.
+{In comparison with algorithms for QLSP \cite{CKS17}, which have linear dependence on $\kappa$, our algorithm has cubic dependence on $\kappa$.
+This additional dependence on $\kappa$ comes from the added challenge of solving B-SLEP over QLSP.
+In particular, the proportionality in the encoding of $\bm x$ into the quantum state $\ket {\bm x}$ is linearly dependent on $\kappa$.
+Thus, the proportionality of $\bra {\bm x} M \ket {\bm x}$ is quadratically dependent on $\kappa$, which increases the accuracy to which $\ket {\bm x}$ must be computed. } We end this section by noting that the complexity of Algorithm~\ref{alg:AB-SLEP} has no dependence on $\alpha_A$.
 This is merely a consequence of the inequality $\kappa \ge \alpha_A\norm{A^{-1}}$.
-Therefore, a block encoding of $A$ with large $\alpha_A$ in the input is always accompanied by a proportionally large value of $\kappa$, thereby indirectly increasing the query- and 2-qubit gate cost of our algorithm.}
+Therefore, a block encoding of $A$ with large $\alpha_A$ in the input is always accompanied by a proportionally large value of $\kappa$, thereby indirectly increasing the query- and 2-qubit gate cost of our algorithm.